isaka-james/dhiwise-copy-extension/README.md

 Once installed, Dhiwise Copy Extension is just a click away.
 Simply spot a code snippet you fancy, hit the Dhiwise icon in your Chrome toolbar, and watch the magic happen! 🪄✨ Your code is now conveniently copied to your clipboard, ready to be pasted into your projects.

+### New Copy Toast
+When you copy code, a toast message will confirm that the code has been copied.

+### Image Download
+Click on an image and select "Copy" to download it as a PNG.

+### Enhanced Code Copy
+Click "Copy" on Dart files to copy code directly to your clipboard.

 ### Screenshot
 ![image](https://github.com/isaka-james/dhiwise-copy-extension/assets/76619967/a0ff19cc-0457-41fd-95a7-54586fafded7)

 ## Contributing 🤝